DaedalusMASE/DaedalusMASE/4. DaedalusMASE_Coverage_Calculator/README.md

 There are available data since 1932, separated in one file per year.
 These files should be stored at a local folder (default name is "GeomagneticIndices").
 The user can select which of these years' values to use for the calculations.
-Below you can see the solar cycle of the years 1995-2019:
+Below you can see the solar cycle of the years 1995-2019, along with an forecasting of the next solar cycle:

 ![Previous Years Solar Cycle](SolarCycle.png)